jasperan/f1-telemetry-oracle/articles/connecting_telemetry_with_jet.md

 Therefore, messages are stored in a queue until they are processed / consumed by a consumer.
 Once they are consumed, they are eliminated from the queue.
 Every message is processed only once, and by only one consumer.
 In case of having several consumers, each consumer will process different messages.

 The chosen message queue provider for our architecture is [RabbitMQ](https://www.rabbitmq.com/), a widely known, completely open-source message broker able to integrate all the above mentioned functionalities.
 We created a producer ([mq_producer.py](../telemetry_f1_2021/mq_producer.py)) and a consumer of the data / receiver ([mq_receiver.py](../telemetry_f1_2021/mq_receiver.py)).
 The purpose of the producer is to obtain messages from the F1 2021 game, and add them to our message queue.
-Complementarily, the receiver will consume the messages from the queue, and "inject" these messages into our Oracle JET-powered dashboard in order to have real-time visualizations of what's actually going on inside the game.
+Complementarily, the receiver will consume the messages from the queue through **web sockets**, and "inject" these messages into our Oracle JET-powered dashboard in order to have real-time visualizations of what's actually going on inside the game.

 This is a depiction of the architecture: